 - Aluminum can tabs

 - Trading stamps

-- Manufacturer’s coupons (pet products, tobacco, adult diapers, or items unattainable
+- Manufacturer’s coupons (pet products, tobacco, adult diapers, or items unattainable with food stamps)

 - Box Tops for Education